nachocab/clickme/README.md

 ## Motivation
-Setting up all those scripts and styles is a pain, but with clickme templates you only have to set it up once.
+Setting up all those scripts and external is a pain, but with clickme ractives you only have to set it up once.

 ## Usage